Parish Council Elections

 What happens if an election is not called?

-The Parish Council is notified by Three Rivers that an election has not been called and that the vacancy may be filled by co-option or, if vacancies remain after a recent election, the following procedure will apply:
+The Parish Council may be notified by Three Rivers that an election has not been called and that the vacancy may be filled by co-option.
+If vacancies remain after a recent election, the following procedure will apply:

 - not disqualified they may be co-opted on to the Parish Council.